Workplace Accidents: Let a Skilled New York Job Accident Help

 Who Is Eligible for Workers’ Compensation Benefits?
-Our Workplace Accident Attorney Explains
+Our Job Accident Lawyer Explains

 Just as New York’s workers’ compensation program takes a wide view of workplace accidents, it takes a similarly broad view of employees who are eligible to collect benefits.
 As such, almost all employees in New York are covered.

 What Should I Do if I’m Injured at Work?